PrinceMerluza/test-blueprint/blueprint/index.md

 ## Requirements

-Implementing this solution requires experience in several areas or a willingness to learn:
+Implementing this solutiaaon requires experience in several areas or a willingness to learn:

 - Administrator-level knowledge of Genesys Cloud and the Genesys AppFoundry
 - Genesys Cloud Platform API knowledge